- Sleeplessness During the First Trimester of Pregnancy

-Solutions To Good Sleep during First Trimester
+Solutions to Getting Good Sleep During the First Trimester

 Relaxation techniques and moderate exercise can be helpful in promoting good sleep habits during pregnancy.
 These can help loosen up your body and muscles while soothing your mind.

-Getting your hands and feet massaged is a great way to ease the stress and discomfort.
+Getting your hands and feet massaged is a great way to ease stress and discomfort.
 If your doctor says yes, get a professional prenatal massage appointment set up.

 4. Channel Your Thoughts

 As you ready yourself for bed, visualise a beautiful scene in your mind.
 From a tranquil lake to a meadow of flowers, think of something pleasant and appealing.
 Imagine every little detail about the place to distract your mind from worries and stressful thoughts.
-This can lull your mind into peaceful sleep at night.
+This can lull your mind into a peaceful sleep at night.

-Worst Sleeping Positions during the First Trimester
+Worst Sleeping Positions During the First Trimester

 1. On Your Tummy